hps/heartland-magento-extension/README.md

 ## Installation

-Use MagentoConnect to download the latest version of this extension.
+To pull the latest stable version of this plugin, please use MagentoConnect.
+To install the development version, download and extract the files in this repo to the root of your Magento install.

 ## Usage
 Download the contents and extract to the root of your Magento install folder.